-Just because an investor can throw $150,000 at an investment doesn’t mean they’re sophisticated and don’t need to look at a prospectus.
+Just because investors can throw $150,000 at an investment doesn’t mean they’re sophisticated and don’t need to look at prospectuses.

 Increasingly, regulators understand that.
 Case in point: the Canadian Securities Administrators is reviewing prospectus exemptions available to “accredited investors” as well as the $150,000 minimum investment amounts that are often employed by small-and medium-sized companies for raising capital.
 Investors who can pony up that much cash are deemed “sophisticated” by current rules.